hacks-guide/Guide_Vita/docs/using-henlo.md

 1. Press <Btn btn="confirm" /> on "Install henkaku" to enable homebrew
 1. Press <Btn btn="confirm" /> on "Install VitaDeploy"
-    - If you are on a first generation Vita without a memory card, press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy" instead (requires a reboot and will reset LiveArea screen layout)
+    - If you are on a first generation Vita without a memory card, press <Btn btn="confirm" /> on "Replace NEAR with VitaDeploy" instead
 1. Press <Btn btn="confirm" /> on "Exit"

+If you are on a first generation Vita without a memory card, we recommend you create an internal memory partition by following the [Creating an internal memory card](https://guide.psp2.dev/guides/creating-an-internal-memory-card).

 #### Section III - Configuring HENkaku